 If you continue working and are receiving a retirement pension from the Régie, you must contribute to the Plan once your employment earnings exceed the basic exemption of 3 500 $.
 The contributions you make will give you entitlement to a pension increase known as the retirement pension supplement.

 To find out the employment earnings amounts recorded under your name for the Québec Pension Plan, consult your Statement of Participation.
 The Régie sends you a Statement every 4 years.
 It is an excellent planning tool, and it is simple and free.

 Contributions: payment and deductions

 The contribution rate will increase by 0,15% a year until it reaches 10,80% in 2017.
-As of 2018, an automatic mechanism will be implemented to align the contribution rate with the steady-state rate.
+As of 2018, an automatic mechanism will be implemented to ensure the Plan's financial balance.

 - Following your death, your spouse will receive an amount equal to the average earnings recorded under your name.

 - Certain months can be excluded from your contributory period, which could give you entitlement to a retirement pension, or even increase the amount of the pension, if they are:

 - Months during which you received a disability pension under the Québec Pension Plan or the Canada Pension Plan or an unreduced income replacement indemnity from the Commission de la santé et de la sécurité du travail (CSST)